Ashish4793/eazybus/README.md

 <h1 align="center" id="title">EazyBus</h1>

 <p id="description">A fully working bus booking website with a lot of features.
-Users can book seatsmanage and cancel their bookings.
+Users can book seats , manage and cancel their bookings.
 Integrated with Razorpay and Stripe Payment Gateway.</p>

 <h2>🚀 Demo</h2>